lokucrazy/config-runner/README.md

 run passing in the cli used and the configs
 `npx config-runner webpack first.config.js second.config.js ...`

+if you don't provide configs it will look for a `./configs` directory

 do note that configs need to match the following regex `[A-Za-z]+\.config\.js$` or they will fail